 God condemned human sacrifice and never, ever required them.
 Through Jeremiah, He declared the practice to be evil saying, “And they have built the high places of Tophet, which is in the valley of the son of Hinnom, to burn their sons and their daughters in the fire; which I commanded them not, neither came it into my heart” (Jeremiah 7:31; see also Leviticus 18:21).

-These practices were part of ancient Babylonian religion and have been passed on through the ages to various cultures around the globe.
-Many of these ancient practices continue to be a part of modern or figurative Babylon, the false religious systems of today.
+Secret rites and practices were part of ancient Babylonian religion and have been passed on through the ages to various cultures around the globe.
+Many of these ancient practices continue to be a part of modern, or figurative Babylon, the symbol of false religious systems of today.

-Historical Babylon reached the height of its power and glory under Nebuchadnezzar.
+Later, Nebuchadnezzar (604-561 BC) lavished the city with impressive buildings and structures.
 Ancient inscriptions tell how Nebuchadnezzar and his father Nabopolasser restored the ancient tower of Babel, a monument to the power of humanity.
 Nabopolasser said this: